GenieNdum/NewDSProjects/README.md

 # NewDSProjects
-Repo for new data science [rpjects
+Repo for new data science popjects